COP28 climate talks enter last day with no agreement in sight on fossil fuels

 “It’s a game of chicken,” said CEO of Climate Analytics and longtime climate talks observer Bill Hare.
 He said the European countries and Pacific Island nations are threatening to walk out if there aren’t changes to the text.

+“How do we go home and tell them the result?”
+Briana Fuean, a climate activist from Samoa asked.
+“That the world has sold us out.
+I can’t answer that.
+We are sitting in rooms being asked to negotiate our death sentence.”

-Tina Stege, climate envoy for the Marshall Islands, ridiculed the document as “a meaningless wish list” that “questions the science” and said it doesn’t address the Paris agreement goal of limiting warming to 1.5 degrees Celsius (2.7 Fahrenheit) to stave off the worst effects of climate change.
+She said both the global stocktake, which addresses the Paris agreement goal of limiting warming to 1.5 degrees Celsius (2.7 Fahrenheit) to stave off the worst effects of climate change, and the goal for how to adapt to climate extremes are both equally important.
 Earth is on its way to smashing the record for hottest year, endangering human health and leading to ever more costly and deadly extreme weather.

 “There is no justice in a result from this COP that condemns my country’s future,” said Stege, whose country is one of the many island nations most at risk from rising seas.